As the world continues to become more digital, accurately verifying that users are actually who they say they are is becoming increasingly important.

 Unfortunately, identity verification can be challenging and requires a delicate balance if you want to deter fraud while still allowing legitimate users to easily access your service.

-At Persona, we partner with some of the world’s largest companies, including Postmates, Square, Coursera, and Sonder, to solve their identity needs.
+At Persona, we partner with some of the world’s largest companies, including Postmates, Square, and Coursera, to solve their identity needs.
 Over the years, we’ve learned a lot and wanted to dig into the three main challenges of identity verification we see businesses face — along with how to solve them.

 Challenge #1: More data breaches and sophisticated fraud technology